MicrosoftDocs/ATADocs/ATPDocs/migrate-from-ata-overview.md

 > [!div class="checklist"]
 >
-> - Review and confirm Defender for Identity service prerequisites
+> - Review and confirm Defender for Identity service prerequisites.
-> - Document your existing ATA configuration
+> - Document your existing ATA configuration.
-> - Plan your move
+> - Plan your move.
-> - Set up and configure your Defender for Identity  service
+> - Set up and configure your Defender for Identity  service.
-> - Perform post move checks and verification
+> - Perform post move checks and verification.
-> - Decommission ATA after completing the move
+> - Decommission ATA after completing the move.

 > [!NOTE]
 > Moving to Defender for Identity from ATA is possible from any ATA version.
 However, as data cannot be moved from ATA to Defender for Identity, it is recommended to retain your ATA Center data and alerts required for ongoing investigations until all ATA alerts are closed or remediated.